VKalenski/.NET-7-Web-Api/README.md

 - Added test data in rows where is needed;
 - Added postman test.

-#### **To use Postman collection you must to import him in Postman, open project and make the migration and after that run dotnet-rpg with IIS Express.**
+#### **To use Postman collection you must to import him in Postman, open project and make the migration and after that run dotnet-rpg with http, https or IIS Express.**

 > **Auth:**
 1. POST:   Register